 AACSB Quick-Take Survey on COVID-19: Online/Virtual Instruction Findings

-It is more evident from world bank data which has prepared catalog for emerging approaches country-wise utilizing technology to support remote learning opportunity.
+It is more evident from world bank data which has prepared a catalog for emerging approaches towards new learning challenges and country-wise utilizing technology to support remote learning opportunity.
 The Country’s infrastructure is the key to adopt viable eLearning solutions during current tough time.
 Online learning has gained traction and is getting revamped adopting the latest educational technologies due to novel coronavirus.
 As this time passes, we will get habitual to the situation but implementing an eLearning solution is a safety measure that needs to be adopted in our lifestyle giving a befitting reply to this pandemic.